 yum install mariadb-server

-The installer with ask you to confirm the MariaDB installation.
+The installer will ask you to confirm the MariaDB installation.
 Just type

 y and press

-The installation will take few seconds depending on the connection speed and server performance.
+The installation will take a few seconds depending on the connection speed and server performance.

 3. Manage MariaDB on CentOS 7

 Once the installation is completed it is good to know how you can manage the MariaDB service.
 To start the MariaDB service, run the following command on the terminal:

 systemctl start mariadb

 To stop the MariaDB service, you can use the following command:

 systemctl stop mariadb

 To restart the service, you can run the following command: